ksu-is/ItsShowTime/README.md

 Camera works fine and streams through local internet to a local IP.

-MotionEYEOS img file is too large to copy to main branch, but forking source will be huge amount of not relevant files.
+MotionEYEOS img file is too large to copy to main branch, but forking source only goes to ksu-is/motioneyeos or to bdobson5/ItsShowTime.
+The Wiki from source contains the various updates for newer gens of rasp pi. https://github.com/ccrisan/motioneyeos/wiki/Supported-Devices

 Next step is to config for motion capture and video of capture event?